bloomwalletio/bloom-audit/README.md

 3. Educate developers about secure coding practices to avoid introducing vulnerabilities during development.
 4. Implement least privilege access controls to restrict database privileges and mitigate the impact of successful attacks.

+**Additional context**

-**Additional context:** This vulnerability was discovered during a security assessment conducted by the AuditOne team.
+This vulnerability was discovered during a security assessment conducted by the AuditOne team.
 Immediate action is recommended to address this issue and prevent potential security breaches.

 ---